 Bell Gully is a strong community supporter - sharing time, skills and financial support for the benefit of those in need.
 One way we do this is through our pro bono programme.

-Over many years we have made major pro bono contributions to a wide range of individuals and organisations.
-In 2009, we formalised our pro bono programme, which is overseen by a committee of six partners and two senior associates.
+Over many years we have made major pro bono contributions to a wide range of organisations.
+In 2009, we formalised our pro bono programme, which is overseen by a committee of four partners and three senior associates.
 Our objective in formalising the programme was to lead by example, and to encourage other firms to make comparable contributions.

-As part of our programme, we have established specific criteria to ensure our pro bono work reaches those who need it most, with our focus on enhancing access to justice for those who can't afford to pay for it, and promoting the public interest.
+As part of our programme, we have established specific criteria to ensure our pro bono work reaches those who need it most, with our focus on reaching as far and wide into our communities as we can, and promoting the public interest.
 Our policy provides structure and processes around how we source, manage and promote pro bono work.

 Our pro bono work falls into three categories: